Mux logo - video home

 }

-2Create the signing key for your Mux account environment
+2Create a signing key for your Mux account environment

 See Create a URL signing keyAPI for full documentation.